-Costa Mesa, Irvine, Tustin, Huntington Beach, Newport Beach and Laguna Beach now challenge Anaheim and Santa Ana for county leadership.
+Costa Mesa, Fullerton, Irvine, Tustin, Huntington Beach, Newport Beach and Laguna Beach now challenge Anaheim and Santa Ana for county leadership.
 Those relatively new cities anchor southern Orange County with wealth that supports many attractions and bistros.

 A few decades ago, Irvine was simply 170,000 square miles of Irvine Ranch.
 Today, its the business hub of OC with 14 hotels, including a few in the AAA four-diamond category, plus the landmark 108-foot tall Giant (Ferris) Wheel at Irvine Spectrum.
 Irvine allocated a vast tract of land to the University of California at Irvine.
 It also preserved one of Southern California’s largest coastal freshwater marshes, San Joaquin Wildlife Sanctuary, that is a must visit for nature lovers.
 Irvine boasts more than 40 miles of hiking, biking and horseback riding trails.

 A web of freeways connecting to over a dozen major shopping centers – each with the requisite collection of gourmet restaurants, state-of-the-art cinemaplex and enough upscale shopping to make you drool.
 Ladies can find every designer boutique of note at MainPlace in Santa Ana, The Block at Orange, Irvine Spectrum, and Newport Beach Fashion Island to name a few purveyors of grand shopping experiences.